IF NOT FOR VARINA'S LETTER

 _____________________

-Davis was obsessed after his capture to prove he did not wear his wife's dress.
+According to one Davis biographer -- and he idolized Davis Davis was obsessed after his capture to prove he did not wear his wife's dress.

-To that end -- Davis had these pictures taken later -- and donated the pictures and the clothes he claimed to have worn during capture to the "Confederate Museum" where all of it is proudly shown to the public.
+To that end -- Davis had pictures taken later -- and donated the pictures and the clothes he claimed to have worn during capture to the "Confederate Museum" where all of it is proudly shown to the public.

 _______________________________